raven0230/ctf-write-ups-2017/ITI-CTF 2017/Practice Game/Thor-s-a-hacker-now/README.md

 **Description:**

 >Thor has been worked on this for hours and he can’t solve the problem.
-Can you help him figure out what it is?
+Can you help him figure out what it is? [thor.txt](thor.txt)

 ## Write-up